The short answer

 Cryptographically verifiable

 Logs are built on a Merkle tree — a hash structure where the single value at the top depends on every entry beneath it.
 That lets anyone prove a specific certificate is in the log, and prove the log hasn't been retroactively rewritten, without downloading the whole thing.
-Tampering with one old entry would change the top hash and be immediately obvious.

-When a log accepts a certificate, it commits to publishing that entry within a fixed window called the Maximum Merge Delay (commonly 24 hours).
+When a log accepts a certificate, it commits to publishing that entry within a fixed window called the Maximum Merge Delay, commonly 24 hours.
 That promise — backed by the log's signature — is what makes the next piece, the SCT, meaningful.

 SCTs and precertificates

 A Signed Certificate Timestamp (SCT) is the receipt a log hands back when it accepts a certificate.
-It's a small, signed statement that says, in effect, "I, this log, received this certificate at this time and will publish it within the Maximum Merge Delay."
+It's a small, signed statement that says, in effect: I, this log, received this certificate at this time and will publish it within the Maximum Merge Delay.
 Because it's signed by the log, it can't be forged.
 Browsers treat SCTs as the proof that a certificate is properly logged — no acceptable SCTs, no trust.

 There's a chicken-and-egg wrinkle, though.
 Browsers prefer the SCT to live inside the certificate, but you can't embed a log's receipt into a certificate before that certificate exists.
 CT solves this with a precertificate: the CA creates a special preliminary version of the certificate, submits it to the logs, collects the SCTs, and then bakes those SCTs into the final certificate it issues.
 By the time you receive your certificate, the receipts are already inside it.

-Three ways an SCT reaches the browser
+How an SCT reaches the browser

 - TLS extension — the server presents SCTs during the handshake.
+Most TLS servers don't support this, which is precisely why CAs embed instead.

-How browsers enforce CT
+How browsers enforce CT in 2026

-| Browser | CT requirement |
+| Browser | CT requirement as of August 2026 |

 |---|---|

-| Microsoft Edge | Built on Chromium, so it follows Chrome's CT policy. |
+| Microsoft Edge | Built on Chromium, so it follows Chrome's CT policy and log list. |

 Monitors, auditors, and crt.sh